sailesh130/Student-Management/README.md

-# Student-Management
+# Student-Management-system
-type python database.py in cli to run this system.
+python main.py to run this system.